 • Approximately forty animals are killed for each fur coat.

 • Each of those animals has died a violent death: anal electrocution, gassing, neck breaking, drowning, a shot to the head, or clubbing.

 • Trapping is widely recognized as cruel.
 The most popular of traps used to catch fur-bearing animals, the steel-jaw leghold, has been banned because of its cruelty in 89 nations and 5 states in the United States.
 See where that fur really comes from in this video clip.

-• Fur is often mislabled as faux or fur trim when it is really dog and cat fur.
-See video
+• Fur is often labeled as faux or fur trim when it is really dog and cat fur.

 • Fur farming is going out of fashion.
 For instance, Great Britain has just banned all fur farms.
 Austria has effectively banned fur farming.
 And Sweden has outlawed keeping foxes in cages for their fur.